geoffsiuciak/sentif/README.md

 # sentif
 friendly API for operating web servers on unix systems

-sentif offers several modes of operation:
+sentif offers two modes of operation:
 1. cl interface
 - run a simple or secure HTTP web or media server,
 - using TCP or UDP,